bramwillemse/bw-home/content/_now.md

 ## Personal development

-- On a monthly basis **I am meeting up with my Mastermind group** with three friends.
+- On a monthly basis **I am meeting up with my Mastermind group** with two friends.
 We help keep ourselves and each other accountable for our personal development goals and discuss themes we run into while doing so.

 ## Keeping calm &amp; fit

 - I **started bouldering** in 2021 and I love it.
-I try to do it twice a week and I'm climbing up until 5C+ levels.
+I try to do it twice a week and I've been climbing up until 6A levels.
 - **I run**.
 After spending most my energy in keeping calm through a crisis and a home renovation, I steadily crawled out of my running slump since 2020.
 No ambitious plans, but a healthy focus on getting fitter and fitter and running longer and longer distances.
-Last October I rean the Amsterdam marathon.
+I I rean the Amsterdam marathon.
 It was not a lot of fun, so I plan to fully get back to trailrunning after slowly recovering from my first COVID in November '22.
 You can follow my progress on [Strava](https://strava.com/athletes/bramwillemse "Follow my training progress on Strava").
+- **I run**.
+After recovering from my first COVID-19 early '23, I tried to get to a long distance trailrun in October, but stress and migraines prevented me from partaking.
+I'll take it easy for a bit and focus on something fun next year again.

 *This page was last updated on <time datetime="2023-10-09T11:25:58+02:00 ">October 9th, 2023</time> in Amsterdam, the Netherlands*.